aadonskoy/RustyID/README.md

   1. All information about you is stored on your device, or linked to a cloud.
   2. All information about you is only shared with your approval.
-  3. User meatadata changes with each connection, disallowing the end peer to store data about you.
+  3. User metadata changes with each connection, disallowing the end peer to store data about you.
   4. Endpoints do not change connection id, allowing users to store information targeted at each endpoint, but not vice versa.
   5. All data and connections are securily encrypted.
   6. You cannot fake being someone else, with asymmetric encryption, you assert that you are the only one with the specified username, without giving up your identity.